 Vegetables, fruit, honey, coffee, cocoa

 MEDA's work in Nicaragua

-In 2011 MEDA launched our first project in Nicaragua.
+In 2011, MEDA launched its first project in Nicaragua.
 Since then, MEDA has partnered with local institutions, ministries, and businesses to provide financial services, access to markets, and investment.
-Currently, MEDA partners with small farmers’ and agri-food processors to help them grow in profitability through the use of productive technologies to increase their harvest and improve the quality of their produce.
+Currently, MEDA supports small farmers and agri-food processors to become more profitable and use more efficient technologies that will increase their harvest and improve the quality of their produce.

 “With this technology, we are enabled to expand our area of production and of cultivation from the time that we save.
 With the other mechanical atomizer, one manzana [1.7 acres] took one day to do an application [of the agrochemicals].
 Now with this atomizer, this can be done in two hours.”

 MEDA – Mennonite Economic Development Associates – is an international economic development organization that creates business solutions to poverty.